-- Acquire a comprehensive understanding of various macronutrients and micronutrients, the role they play in the body, and the best food sources to achieve optimal health.
+- Acquire a comprehensive understanding of various nutrients how they influence health, and the best food sources to achieve optimal health.

-- Learn to break the diet mentality and replace it with healthy eating behaviors.
+- Learn to break free of diet culture and mentality, and replace it with healthy eating behaviors.

-- Evaluate the most common dietary systems throughout the world while assessing their pros/cons.
+- Evaluate the most common dietary systems throughout the world, assessing their pros/cons.

-- Explore whole and raw food principles, including nutrition perspectives and theories, simple cooking techniques, and easy-to-prepare recipes, allow you to develop greater ease, confidence, and efficiency in the kitchen.
+- Explore whole and raw food principles, including nutrition perspectives and theories, simple cooking techniques, and easy-to-prepare recipes, giving you greater confidence, and efficiency in the kitchen.

-- Learn to integrate and apply these essential, holistic nutrition principles in a client- coaching setting by assessing and coaching clients with dynamic health goals.
+- Learn to integrate and apply essential holistic nutrition principles in a client-based coaching setting, including how to assess and coaching clients with dynamic health challenges and goals.